 Please don't hesitate to contact us for more information.

 Bike Tour Impacts

-The closure at Pfeiffer Canyon Bridge (PM 45.50) will impact any of our multi-day bike tours (both guided and self-guided) until the bridge is rebuilt, which may not be accomplished until late 2017.
-There has been talk of a temporary foot trail and foot bridge across the canyon that would allow at least foot traffic over the closure, but details on that are still tentative, including the all important question of whether or not it will be OK to walk bikes across (we think probably yes, but don't know for sure).
+The closure at Pfeiffer Canyon Bridge (PM 45.50) will impact any of our multi-day bike tours (both guided and self-guided) until the bridge is rebuilt, which will not be accomplished until mid to late September 2017.
+There is a temporary foot trail and foot bridge across the canyon that would allow at least foot traffic over the closure, but it is only open to locals and construction workers and is too rought for bikes to be carried/walked across anyway.
 One thing for sure, there will be less traffic this season on Highway One compared to what we normally see!

 Guided Bike Tours

 For our guided bike tours, we will ride as far south as possible (probably right up to the bridge closure), then shuttle up to 3-4 hours on a detour back north to the Monterey/Carmel area then east to US 101 and south to either G14/Nacimiento Fergusson Road or Highway 46 to get you back to the coast.
 Any remaining highway closures will impact how we get back to the coast and where you will be able to start cycling again.
 This is a fluid situation and may change right up until the day of the tour that is affected.

 For our self guided tours, if a shuttle is required to get around the bridge closure and any other closures, we will be offering this.
 However, we will need to charge an extra fee to at least partially offset the added cost of the vehicle and staff time to do so.
 The extra fee will vary according to the number of people on the tour and if we anticipate any additional closures besides Pfeiffer Canyon Bridge as the location of other closures may impact the amount of time we will need to drive to perform the shuttle.
 Please contact us directly to see what the potential added coast might be for your tour.